-Led the line convincingly in the first half and was a troublesome proposition for the opposition defense.
-His physical presence offered his side a constant target on crosses and set pieces but he also was able to link play effectively both facing up and with his back to goal.
+Led the line convincingly in the first half and was a troublesome proposition for the opposition defence.
+His physical presence offered his side a constant target on crosses and set-pieces but he also was able to link play effectively both facing up and with his back to goal.
 However, he faded noticeably in the second half.

 Stood tall to deny Markel Susaeta's low drove from a testing position, and gave another commanding performance.
-Club politics may have thrust him into the starting XI, but his strong displays since have kept him there.
+Iker Casillas' injury may have thrust him into the starting XI at the Bernabeu after his transfer in January but his strong displays since have kept him there.